Grieverheart/grieverheart.github.io/posts/in-search-for-creativity.md

 <img src="/files/creativity.jpg" style="display:block; padding:1em 0;"/>

-What I often do when I'm trying to become better at a certain thing, is trying to establish the various factors that contribute to certain people being good at what they do -- learning by imitation is powerful!
+What I often do when I'm trying to improve myself, is trying to establish the various factors that contribute to certain people being successful at what they do -- learning by imitation is powerful!
 Doing this already gave me a few clues; my interests had become narrow.
 When I was still at school I would draw, play the guitar, learn new languages, play with lego, hang out with friends, sport, often all in one day.
 Of course, I had more free time, I told myself.
 But that is never a good excuse.
 Another thing I realized at that time, while thinking how I was more creative when I was young, was that being bored is actually really good for creativity.
 Thus, I identified two crucial aspects of creativity.
 The first point is that **creativity needs fuel**.
 The more diverse and well-rounded you become, the more connections you will be able to make, relating seemingly unrelated things in unexpected ways.
 The second point is that **you need to listen to your creative voice**.
 For better or for worse the digital age has brought many quality of life improvements, but we have payed the price with our attention (and personal data).
 We are wired for prioritizing instant gratification.
 This has become common knowledge by all the companies that are constantly bombarding us with all kinds of stimuli.
 For every stimulus we react to, we silence our creative voice.
 Do this long enough and you can completely forget it is there at all.

 <img src="/files/nature.jpg" style="display:block; padding:1em 0;"/>